iamdtang/skaterdav85.github.io/_posts/2014-06-27-JavaScript-Flow-Control.markdown

 categories: JavaScript, Node.js
 ---

-When first coming to JavaScript, learning how to manage asynchronous code can be challenging.
-In the browser, this will be in the form of AJAX calls and timeouts.
-In Node.js, asynchronous operations will be for I/O operations like reading/writing to the file system, database queries, and HTTP calls.
-Let's look at 3 ways how we can manage multiple asynchrounous calls.
+Learning how to manage asynchronous code in JavaScript can be challenging.
+In the browser, asynchronous operations come in the form of AJAX requests and timers.
+In Node.js, asynchronous operations are typically for I/O operations like reading and writing to the file system, database operations, and HTTP calls.
+Let's look at 3 popular ways of handling multiple asynchrounous operations.
 The examples below were written in Node.js, but the following libraries and techniques also apply to browser JavaScript.

 1. Nested callback functions
 2. Promises and the q package
 3. async.js package

 ### 1. Nested callback functions

+The first approach to managing flow control in JavaScript is using nested callback functions.
+The basic idea here is that within each success callback function, you perform the next asynchronous operation.
+By nesting callbacks, you can guarantee a consistent execution order.
+Let's look at an example.

 ```js
 var searchOptions = {